mesosphere/dcos-docs-site/pages/dkp/kommander/2.2/install/small-environment/index.md

 1. Install Kommander on your cluster with the following command:

     ```bash
-    dkp install kommander --installer-config ./install.yaml --kubeconfig=<cluster-kubeconfig>
+    dkp install kommander --installer-config ./kommander_minimal.yaml --kubeconfig=<cluster-kubeconfig>.conf
     ```

-    <p class="message--note"><strong>NOTE: </strong>An alternative to using the <code>--kubeconfig=&lt;cluster-config&gt;</code> flag is to initialize the KUBECONFIG environment variable.
-You can do this by running <code>export KUBECONFIG=&lt;cluster-config&gt;</code>.
+    <p class="message--note"><strong>NOTE: </strong>An alternative to using the <code>--kubeconfig=&lt;cluster-config&gt;.conf</code> flag is to initialize the KUBECONFIG environment variable.
+You can do this by running <code>export KUBECONFIG=&lt;cluster-config&gt;.conf</code>.
 Setting your KUBECONFIG (either by flag or by environment variable) ensures that Kommander is installed on the workload cluster.</p>

 [2.2]: ../../introduction
 [airgap]: ../air-gapped#prerequisites